ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Mark: before the break we were talking about top level/default.
 We should perhaps defer that discussion until we have a more granular understanding of the vocabulary.

 Erin: we were talking about the line drawing difficulties of a substitutive category.
 Which uses would be more substitutive in practice, and where we thought content providers would be more likely to object or agree.
-We haven't arrived at principles but are otpimistic.
+We haven't arrived at principles but are optimistic.

 EKR: what is substitutive and what is not \[might be a hard question\].
 This might be a deep rabbit hole.